DaAlbrecht/thesis-TEKO/content/Implementation.typ

 The `replay_time_frame` function shown in @replay_time_frame or the `replay_header`
 function shown in @replay_header returns the messages that should be replayed.

-The vector of messages is passed to the `publish_message` function shown in @publish_message. and later the newly published messages are returned as JSON as well as a status code 200.
+The vector of messages is passed to the `publish_message` function shown in @publish_message, and later the newly published messages are returned as JSON as well as a status code 200.

 #figure(